SaintPatrickComputerScience17-18/Winter-Final/README.md

       -  active: 23% of capacity

 ### Instance Functions
-  -  **power()**:  This function returns the value of the device's juice divided by the device's capacity.
+  -  **power()**:  This function returns the value of the device's juice.
 This represent the percent of charge of the device.
   -  **off()**:  This function changes the state to the string off.
   -  **on()**:  This function checks the state of the phone using conditional statements
       -  if the phone is off, then change the state to idle.